RAMAKRISHNA MISSION SHILPAVIDYALAYA

 To give shape to these ideas of Swamiji, a modest beginning was made by Most Revered Srimat Swami Brahmanandji Maharaj, President Ramakrishna Math & Mission and Srimat Swami Shivanandji Maharaj, by opening an Industrial School in the year 1921.
 Initially the school was started in a house near the Belur Math but due to some inconvenience there it was shifted to the Math premises.
 The technical / vocational training imparted in this Institute is a training with a difference.
 The objective is Swami Vivekananda’s concept of making a full-fledged man –

 “Heart to feel, brain to conceive and hand to work.”

 Until 1930 the school was under the direct supervision of the Ramakrishna Mission Headquarters but in this year it was brought under the control of a separate managing committee & recognized as a branch centre of the Ramakrishna Mission.

-In the meantime after Ramakrishna Mission Saradapitha (one of the branch centre of Ramakrishna Mission near Belur Math) was established on 1941, the management of the industrial School was handed over to Saradapitha for administrative reasons.
+In the meantime after Ramakrishna Mission Saradapitha (a branch center of Ramakrishna Mission adjoining the Headquarters at Belur Math) was established on 1941, the management of the industrial School was handed over to Saradapitha for administrative reasons.